19hours/sg-statutes/Acts/Business Trusts Act.md

 (2) On a poll taken at a meeting, a person entitled to more than one vote need not, if he votes, use all his votes or cast all the votes he uses in the same way.

+[Companies 1994 Ed., s.
+179]

 ### Voting rights in respect of units in registered business trusts

-5\.

-(8) .
+58\.
 Notwithstanding any provision in this Act or in the trust deed of a registered business trust, but subject to section 59, each unit in a registered business trust shall confer the right at a poll at any general meeting of the unitholders of the registered business trust to one vote, and to one vote only.

+[Companies 1994 Ed., s.
+64]

 ### Unitholder’s rights at meetings

 59\.
 Every unitholder of a registered business trust shall, notwithstanding any provision in the trust deed of the registered business trust, have a right to attend any general meeting of the unitholders of the registered business trust and to speak and vote on any resolution before the meeting, except that the trust deed may provide that a unitholder shall not be entitled to vote unless all calls or other sums personally payable by him in respect of units in the registered business trust have been paid.

+[Companies 1994 Ed., s.
+180]

 ### Proxies